hpsaturn/chessboard/README.md

 - [ ] Buildroot config files for Luckfox Lyra tests
 - [ ] Sprite pieces and its implementation

-## License

-This project is GPLv3.
-Some assets they are licensed under CC BY-SA 3.0.
-See assets directory for details.

 ## Contributing

 1. Fork the repository